Ideas, memories and thoughts related to photography. A space without, but about photos. :)

 What would it be like to experience the world as a synesthete?
 For instance to automatically hear sounds when seeing colours.
 I wonder whether two synesthetes would hear the same melody while admiring a landscape from the same angle.

-Anyway, if a synesthete wrote a colours-to-sounds dictionary for all the “normal” people out there, I would really appreciate it. :)
+Anyway, if a synesthete wrote a colours-to-sounds dictionary for all the other people out there, I would really appreciate it.

 Five Random Life Situations and a Photographer’s Reaction to Them